 How do you encourage kids to eat well and exercise?

-Our global program, Nestlé for Healthier Kids, reached 29 million children in 86 countries in 2018.
+Our global program, Nestlé for Healthier Kids, reached 80 million children across more than 80 countries since 2016.
 Through it we run programs and online services to give parents and caregivers nutritional knowledge, healthy recipes and tips.

 How can you justify using licensed characters like the Nesquik bunny?

 We only use licensed characters, celebrity endorsements and premiums primarily appealing to kids aged 6 to under 13 to promote healthy, active lifestyle.
 We don't use licensed characters primarily appealing to children under 13 for sweet and savory biscuits, sugar or chocolate confectionery, water-based beverages with added sugars and ice creams.